milvus-io/milvus-docs/site/en/adminGuide/scaleout.md

 ## Before you begin

-Run `kubectl get pods` to get a list of the components and their working status in the Milvus cluster you created.
+Run `kubectl get pods` to get a list of all the components and their working status in the Milvus cluster that you created.

 ```
 NAME                                            READY   STATUS       RESTARTS   AGE